ThomasMott/hhaoa/README.md

 ### Media size

-All media must be in `.webp` format with max image width at 1760px.
-Anything larger will not be added.
+All media must be in `.jpg` format.

 Once everything is added run Eleventy (more below on that) and your post will be converted to html.